OSVVM/.github/profile/README.md

-OSVVM is a VHDL verification methodology that defines a verification framework, VHDL utility library,
+The OSVVM methodology defines a verification framework, VHDL utility library,
 VHDL Verification component library, and a scripting flow to simplify your FPGA or ASIC verification project from start to finish.